Week-long summer day camps are available for children:

 When registering, parents are asked to list the names of authorized transporters.
 Everyone picking up a child from camp will be required to present photo ID that matches a name on that list.

 All camps include snacks.
 Snacks typically include fresh fruit and a carb -- usually pretzels, crackers or popcorn.
 Campers with food allergies are welcome to pack their own snacks.

 Full day zoo campers can either pack lunch or pre-purchase sack lunches through the zoo.
 Sack lunches are sold for the full week only.
 We do not offer lunch on a day to day basis except for the Discovery Days Camps.
 Zoo lunch is not available for the half day (4 years-entering K) camps.

 All meals come with a vegetarian option and choice of water, lemonade or juice.
 Sample entrees could include hot dogs, mac and cheese, pizza, chicken nuggets or a burrito.
 Lunch entrees will change from day to day.
 All meals will also include fruit, carrot sticks and animal crackers.

-Dinner is included for the campers with extended evening programs (5th grade) or overnights (6-8th grade).
+Dinner is included for the weekly campers with extended evening programs (5th grade) or overnights (6-8th grade).
 Dinner includes a choice of cheese, pepperoni, Hawaiian or veggie pizza plus fruit and a drink.

 While all meals come with vegetarian options we are unable to accommodate other dietary restrictions.
 If your camper has special dietary needs, please pack a lunch and snacks daily.